microsoft/vscode-docs/docs/languages/powershell.md

 # Editing PowerShell in Visual Studio Code

-PowerShell is a task-based command line shell and scripting language built on .NET.

-PowerShell provides a powerful toolset for administrators on any platform.
+PowerShell is a task-based command line shell and scripting language built on .NET, it provides a powerful toolset for administrators on any platform.

 [The PowerShell Extension](https://github.com/PowerShell/vscode-powershell) provides rich language Support and IDE capabilities such as completions, definition tracking and linting analysis for PowerShell versions 3, 4, 5 and 5.1 as well as all versions of PowerShell Core.